The Kentucky Preservation Fund

 State Grants and Tax Credits

-The State credit offers homeowners, businesses, nonprofits, and local governments returns between 20-to-30 percent of their certified rehabilitation expenses on properties listed in the National Register of Historic Places.
+The State credit offers homeowners, businesses, nonprofits and local governments returns between 20-to-30 percent of their certified rehabilitation expenses on properties listed in the National Register of Historic Places.

-Other state programs of interest include:
+Other state programs and grant opportunities include: